-Many preclinical and clinical studies have shown that ACC1/2 dual inhibitors increase plasma TG concentrations, which may be a signaling cascade that upregulates TG reesterification genes and flux (Kim et al., 2017; Goedeke et al., 2018; Chen et al., 2019; Bergman et al., 2020; Matsumoto et al., 2020).
-Indeed, compound-1 significantly increased the expression of ACC1, Fasn, and Scd1, which are sterol regulatory element-binding protein 1c target genes.
-However, compound-1 did not significantly elevate plasma TG concentrations compared with WT mice (Table 2).
-We also confirmed that repeated compound-1 dosing for 8 weeks did not increase plasma TG levels in the amylin liver NASH diet-fed NASH model, a diet-induced preclinical NAFLD/NASH mouse model, compared with those in lean and vehicle-treated mice (unpublished data).
-Since serum TG concentrations are not increased by ACC1/2 inhibitors at a dose that partially inhibits hepatic DNL (Bergman et al., 2020), and since the cellular specific hepatic M-CoA level is compensated by ACC2 activity under ACC1 inhibition conditions (Mao et al., 2006; Harada et al., 2007), one possible explanation for this difference in plasma TG elevation between ACC1/2 inhibitors and a selective ACC1 inhibitor might be that the latter is unable to fully suppress hepatic M-CoA production because of the flux via ACC2.
+Many pre-clinical and clinical studies have shown that ACC1/2 dual inhibitors increase plasma TG concentrations, which may be a signaling cascade that upregulates TG re-esterification genes and flux (Kim et al., 2017; Bergman et al., 2020; Mitsuharu et al., 2020; Chen et al., 2019; Goedeke l et al., 2018).
+Indeed, compound-1 significantly increased the expression of ACC1, Fasn, and Scd1, which are SREBP1c target genes.
+However, compound-1 did not significantly elevate plasma TG concentrations compared to WT mice (Table 2).
+We also confirmed that repeated compound-1 dosing for 8 weeks did not increase plasma TG levels in the AMLN diet-fed DIO-NASH model, a diet-induced pre-clinical NAFLD/NASH mouse model, compared to those in lean and vehicle-treated mice (data not shown).
+As serum TG concentrations are not increased by ACC1/2 inhibitors at a dose that partially inhibits hepatic DNL

+(Bergman et al., 2020), and the cellular specific hepatic M-CoA level is compensated by ACC2 activity under ACC1 inhibition conditions (Mao et al., 2006; Harada et al., 2007), one possible explanation for this difference in plasma TG elevation between ACC1/2 inhibitors and a selective ACC1 inhibitor might be that the latter is unable to fully suppress hepatic M-CoA production due to the flux via ACC2.
 In our study, the maximum M-CoA-lowering effect by selective ACC1 inhibition was less than that by ACC1/2 inhibition.
-Additionally, hepatic ACC2 expression was dose-dependently induced by compound-1 after repeated dosing in WD-fed MC4R KO mice (Supplemental Fig. 1).
-Although further investigations are required, these data suggest that a selective ACC1 inhibitor could improve hepatic steatosis and fibrosis without causing plasma TG elevation because ACC2 compensates the hepatic M-CoA level under ACC1 inhibition, thereby preventing any secondary feedback, including increased circulating TGs.
+In addition, hepatic ACC2 expression was dose-dependently induced by compound-1 after repeated dosing in WD-fed MC4R KO mice (Supplementary Figure 1).
+Although further investigations are required, these data suggest that a selective ACC1 inhibitor could improve hepatic steatosis and fibrosis without causing plasma TG elevation as ACC2 compensates the hepatic M-CoA level under ACC1 inhibition, thereby preventing any secondary feedback including increased circulating TGs.

-In conclusion, to our knowledge, this is the first study to show that a selective ACC1 inhibitor has sufficient efficacy in preclinical models, thus providing a viable approach for treating NAFLD/NASH.
-The data demonstrate a robust reduction in hepatic steatosis and fibrosis in our preclinical animal models.
-Additionally, selective ACC1 inhibition mitigates the increased TG concentrations observed with ACC1/2 inhibitors in clinical studies.
-These findings support the ACC1 inhibitor as a potential novel treatment of NAFLD/NASH.
+In conclusion, to our knowledge, this is the first study to show that a selective ACC1 inhibitor has sufficient efficacy in pre-clinical models, thus providing a viable approach for treating NAFLD/NASH.

+The data demonstrate a robust reduction in hepatic steatosis and fibrosis in our pre-clinical animal models.

+In addition, selective ACC1 inhibition mitigates the increased TG concentrations observed with ACC1/2 inhibitors in clinical studies.
+These findings support the ACC1 inhibitor as a potential novel treatment for NAFLD/NASH.